 Teresa Waddington graduated in 2004 from Queen’s University with a degree in Chemical Engineering.
 She immediately began working at Shell, where she has held positions in Operations, Project Engineering, Commercial negotiations, and Front End Development.
 Most recently, she has stepped into a leadership role as the Maintenance Manager for the Froth Unit at Shell’s Oilsands mine north of Fort McMurray.
 Teresa has three fun kids, and an incredible husband who has been a constant source of support and strength as both have built their careers, families, and themselves.
 Teresa aspires to promote ethical energy availability and environmental advocacy through her career.

-Delegates will be working together in interdisciplinary teams to complete a stimulating and exciting case pertaining to real life oil and gas challenges faced by professionals in the industry.
+Delegates will be working together in interdisciplinary teams to complete a stimulating and exciting case pertaining to practical oil and gas challenges faced by professionals in the industry.
 This year we have put together a dual case competition.
 Delegates will select their preference in the application process.

 Gold Sponsors - Shell and MEG Energy